nghiahust/nghiahust.github.io/README.md

 ### Designing

-- Have experience using Adobe Photoshop, Canva, MS PowerPoint for designing digital materials.
+- Have experience using Adobe Photoshop, Canva, MS PowerPoint for designing digital and pritable materials.
 - Able to make the marketing related documents, such as catalog, leaflet, standee, social media post,...

 ### Marketing

-- Have ability to give presentation in English and Vietnamese
+- Have ability to give product presentation in English and Vietnamese fluently
 - Can conduct the marketing actitives in offline (customer visits, conferences, seminar...), and online (virtual call, webinar, website, social network...) format.
+- Have ex

 ### Business Development